Advising Fellows Program

 • Implement assessment strategies to evaluate the effectiveness of advising programs

-Advisor Networking and Engagement Fellow
+Advising Networking and Engagement Fellow

 The Advisor Networking and Engagement Fellow has the important role of creating opportunities for the MSU advising community to connect with one another.
 More specifically, this Fellow will develop and coordinate engagement initiatives such as the Advisor Appreciation Week, advisor recognition initiatives, digital information sharing, amongst other advising social events.
 Additionally, the Networking and Engagement Fellow will: